-The IGNITE Food Systems Challenge is a first-of-its-kind initiative launched to support Rwandan start-ups, small and medium enterprises (SMEs), and cooperatives to scale up their solutions, contributing to the economy while addressing different gaps in the food system.
+The IGNITE Food Systems Challenge (First Edition) was the first-of-its-kind initiative launched to support Rwandan start-ups, small and medium enterprises (SMEs), and cooperatives to scale up their solutions, contributing to the economy while addressing different gaps in the food system.
 The challenge was launched by The United Nations World Food Programme(WFP) and Impact Hub Kigali (IHK), with the support of the USAID Bureau of Humanitarian Affairs (BHA) and the Danish Ministry of Foreign Affairs in Rwanda to foster locally-driven solutions to tackle food systems challenges.
-The initiative will offer technical support and a total of up to 300,000 USD in financial support.
+The initiative offered technical support and a total of up to 300,000 USD in financial support.

 After the rigorous application review process, 12 shortlisted ventures participated in a 2-day boot camp to work with trainers and coaches in developing their storytelling, leadership, sales, and pitching skills.

-Selected ventures received grant funding of up to USD 50,000 as well as 6 months of acceleration support, including connections to experts, mentors, and partners, that will strengthen their skills and address any gaps in their businesses, with a tailored curriculum.
+Selected ventures received grant funding of up to USD 50,000 as well as 6 months of acceleration support, including connections to experts, mentors, and partners, which strengthened their skills and addressed gaps in their businesses, with a tailored curriculum.

 The winners were announced at the pitch day that took place at the Kigali Convention Centre on 25th March 2022 where each of the finalists presented their innovative solutions to a live audience and a panel of judges.
 The judges’ panel included representatives from JASIRI, Water Access Rwanda, One Acre Fund, Mastercard Foundation, and WFP.

 Below are the six startups that emerged as winners:

 Aflakiosk provides rapid, accurate, affordable, independent, on-site testing for farmers, traders and aggregators in the maize value chain across Rwanda.